DeniseCastro/bb-tests-team17/4930/Test Plan Report.md

 There is a lack of consistency between the file names in the test plan and the actual files given.
 For example, test 3 refers to using `test3.txt`, yet `test03.txt` was provided.
 While this is not a major issue, in a larger project it could lead to a lot of confusion.
 Computer Science is a field of precision.

 What is the `sortTable` class?
 It is mentioned several times in your test plan but was not provided.
 Did you mean `TableSorter` class?
 Similarly, in section 2.2 you describe the `sortTable()` method, however, according to the interface given this method should be called `sortable()`.

+Lastly, there are a lot of extraneous files included in your test plan that are not mentioned at all in the Test Plan document.
+If the tester is to use these files somehow, that should be detailed in the Test Plan document.
+Because they were not addressed, they were not used to carry out the below tests.

 ### Test No. 1